10 Plants You Can Water With Your Hot Tub Water

 Chlorine – There is a fair amount of chlorine in typical tap water, but the amount in your spa may be too high for direct, immediate contact with your plants.
 Thankfully, chlorine dissipates quickly and you can drop these levels by evaporation.

 Allow time for the chlorine levels to fall before watering your thirsty plants.
 If you aren’t draining your spa anytime soon, scoop up a 5-gallon bucket or watering can of hot tub water, then let the container sit overnight before you use it.
 When it’s time to drain your hot tub, turn the spa off and do not treat or use it for at least 24 hours.
 Alternatively, you can run the jets on high with the cover off to reduce chlorine levels.
 Test chlorine levels and when it drops below 1.5 ppm, it should be safe for your plants.

-Bromine – This common sanitizer doesn’t appear to be hazardous to plants and should be less of a concern than chlorine.
-However, you’ll want to test your water to make sure the bromine levels are lower than the acceptable range of 2.0 – 4.0 ppm for regular spa usage before watering plants.
+Bromine – Using bromine water on plants doesn’t appear to be hazardous to the plants and should be less of a concern than chlorine.
+However, you’ll want to test your water to make sure the bromine levels are lower than the acceptable range for regular spa usage of 2.0 – 4.0 ppm before watering the plants.

-Salt Systems – Some hot tub users prefer salt systems for sanitizing, we do not recommend watering your plants with salt water.
-These systems actually produce chlorine from the salt water through electrolysis (More about salt systems).
-Even with the low concentrations in your hot tub, it can build up over time in the soil.
-Most plants do not appreciate salt water of any kind.
+Salt Systems – For hot tub users that use salt systems for sanitizing, we do not recommend watering your plants with salt water.
+These systems actually produce chlorine from the salt water through electrolysis (Read more about hot tub salt systems).
+Even with the low salinity concentrations in your hot tub, it can build up over time in the soil.
+For this reason, most plants do not appreciate salt water of any kind.
 While few grass types can tolerate saltier soils, if possible, it’s better to drain salt spas away from your plants and lawn.